dev-diaries41/smartscan-sdk/README.md

 Will add full docs soon.

 > **Note:** Because of its long-term cross-platform goals, some features may be experimental (extensions).
-However, the SDK is considered stable for production use, as it is actively used in the SmartScan app.
+However, the SDK is generally considered stable, as it is actively used in the SmartScan app, aswell as others``.

----

 ---